-Each process running in Microsoft Windows is assigned a unique decimal number called the process ID, or PID.
+Each process running in Microsoft Windows is assigned a unique decimal number called the process ID (PID).
 This number is used to specify the process when attaching a debugger to it.

-There are several ways to determine the PID for a given application: using the Task Manager, using the tasklist command, using the TList utility, or using the debugger.
+You can determine the PID for a given app using Task Manager, the tasklist command, the TList utility, or the debugger.

-The Task Manager may be activated in a number of ways, but the simplest is to press CTRL+ALT+DELETE and then click Task Manager.
+Task Manager can be opened in a number of ways, but the simplest is to select Ctrl+Alt+Delete, and then select Task Manager.

 Some kernel errors may cause delays in Task Manager's graphical interface.

-In Windows XP and later versions of Windows, you can use the tasklist command from a Command Prompt window.
-This displays all processes, their PIDs, and a variety of other details.
+Use the tasklist command from a command prompt to display all processes, their PIDs, and a variety of other details.

-TList (Task List Viewer, tlist.exe) is a command-line utility that displays a list of tasks, or user-mode processes, currently running on the local computer.
+Task List Viewer (TList), or tlist.exe, is a command-line utility that displays the list of tasks, or user-mode processes, currently running on the local computer.
 TList is included in the Debugging Tools for Windows package.

-When you run TList from the command prompt, it will display a list of all the user-mode processes in memory with a unique process identification (PID) number.
+When you run TList from the command prompt, it will display a list of all the user-mode processes in memory with a unique PID number.
 For each process, it shows the PID, process name, and, if the process has a window, the title of that window.

 For more information, see TList.

-If there is already a user-mode debugger running on the system in question, the .tlist (List Process IDs) command will display a list of all PIDs on that system.
+If there's already a user-mode debugger running on the system in question, the .tlist (List Process IDs) command will display a list of all PIDs on that system.

 To debug a user-mode driver running on another computer, debug the Client Server Run-Time Subsystem (CSRSS) process.
 For more information, see Debugging CSRSS.